AnthillTech/mewa/doc/API.md

 john_smith.my_home_devices.hallway_switch
 ```

+*Note, that the devices need not be physical entities.
+They may be pure software constructs.
+Hence a single physical device may appear as a number of devices from the perspective of the channel*

 Devices connect to channels using websocket protocol.
 All messages passed between the device and the channel are in JSON format.
 Below you will find the complete reference of all the messages that constitute the channel API